inex/birdseye/README.md

 cd /srv
 wget https://github.com/inex/birdseye/releases/download/v1.0.0/birdseye-v1.0.0.tar.bz2
 tar jxf birdseye-v1.0.0.tar.bz2
+cd birdseye  # or whatever the resultant directory is called chown -R www-data: storage  # or the appropriate web user on your system
 ```

 You'll need a web server to front it.
 Apache or Lighttpd are good choices.
 As the requirements are small and you most likely don't have any other use for a web server on the route server / collector boxes, Lighttpd has a small footprint: